-Understanding the institution of slavery perhaps more intimately than the general population, I’m often astounded by the moral leadership that arises in civil rights workers who wend their way through the ongoing legacy of racial injustice.
+Understanding the institution of slavery perhaps more intimately than the general population, I’m often astounded by the moral leadership that arises in civil rights workers who wend their way through ongoing legacy of racial injustice.
 I’ve found a theme.
 By extending our humanity to those who’ve been oppressed, the dominant culture is likely to reap unexpected rewards.
 Seeking the civil rights of others is actually an expression of self-interest.

 An examination of Monk Estill’s life is an opportunity to reflect on valor.
-An understanding of how aspiring men at Boonesborough pursued liberty puts a dent in
+An understanding of how aspiring men at Boonesborough collaboratively pursued liberty puts a dent in

 America’s precepts about ‘self-reliance.’
 These forays into the historical record are designed to interfere with your assumptions about history.
 I’ll honor Monk’s memory by sharing how race has colored our thinking … to the detriment of oppressors as well as the oppressed.